 Make sure that your Raspberry Pi is connected to CORE2 board through a micro USB hSerial port.
 You'll need a USB A <-> USB micro cable provided with the Rover.

-You can find all firmware versions and their changelogs in our GitHub releases page.
+You can find all firmware versions and the list of changes on our GitHub releases page.

 Check for the newest version and download the .hex file (ex.